OlegMishin/OLM030/README.md

 - CPU changed to TQFP version, FPU removed to make the pcb smaller.
 - Commonized bus drivers to simplify BOM
 - Clock is fixed and defined by oscillator clock (CPU_clock = OSC_clock / 2)
 - IDE connector changed to 44 pin
+- Tested in CDTV(Must have Extended ROM 2.35).
+Mechanically fits without any adapters.

 # 3D render